Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

 }
 ```

+See also [manage associations](#manageassociations) for information on how to list associations for a node.

 ## Create a folder
 To create a folder in the repository use the `createNode` method of the
 [`NodesApi`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/NodesApi.md#createNode){:target="_blank"},